microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     get parent(): ContainerImpl | null;
     // (undocumented)
     register(...params: any[]): Container;
-    // Warning: (ae-incompatible-release-tags) The symbol "registerFactory" is marked as @public, but its signature references "Factory" which is marked as @alpha
-    //
     // (undocumented)
     registerFactory<K extends Constructable>(key: K, factory: Factory<K>): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "registerResolver" is marked as @public, but its signature references "Key" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "registerResolver" is marked as @public, but its signature references "Resolver" which is marked as @alpha
-    //
     // (undocumented)
     registerResolver<K extends Key, T = K>(key: K, resolver: Resolver<T>): Resolver<T>;
-    // Warning: (ae-incompatible-release-tags) The symbol "registerTransformer" is marked as @public, but its signature references "Key" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "registerTransformer" is marked as @public, but its signature references "Transformer" which is marked as @alpha
-    //
     // (undocumented)
     registerTransformer<K extends Key, T = K>(key: K, transformer: Transformer_2<T>): boolean;
     }